sandgardenhq/getting-started/docker_compose/README.md

    - For Key Type, select "Director Key".
    - For Expiration Date, choose a date conveniently far enough into the future (e.g. 30 days out).
 3. _(Optional)_ Create an OpenAI API Key and keep it handy, if you would like to try one of our provided example workflows after deploying a Director.

-There are two ways to use local developer mode:

-1. Dev Container - a VS Code Dev Container that automatically runs the director (also works in Cursor)
-2. Docker Compose - run the Director locally in docker

 ## Dev Container